ACIT4040-AI-simulation/AAI-Simulation-Project/README.md

 ```
 COMMAND: gitk &
 ```
-It will open a graphical user interface where you can browse the commit-history, see which files were changed in each commit, and the commit-messages.
+It will open a graphical user interface where you can browse the commit-history, see which files were changed in each commit, by which person, and the commit-messages.